 This is because the talent, physical appearance, and the sound of a voice play a central role in Hollywood casting, so if a short actor is otherwise perfect for a taller role they can hire a shorter cast so he can still give off a larger than life impression compared to the supporting actors.

-An example of this is when Hugh Jackman played the character Wolverine who he is considerably taller than in real life.
+An example of this is when Hugh Jackman played the character Wolverine, who is a tall man.
 So to balance this out they made the supporting cast around him taller through platforms and camera tricks.

 Shorter Successful Actors and Actresses